 The 'Pour Some Sugar on Me' star admits he initially bought a wig to hide his hair loss but decided to go with the natural look after wearing it for just 15 minutes.

-Hair loss from cancer treatment can happen quite quickly, but it may take up to a year following the last session, to grow hair back.
+can happen quite quickly, but it may take up to a year following the last session, to grow hair back.
 Although rare, it is possible for this temporary hair loss to become permanent in some people.

 The musician, who credits focusing on preparing for the band's latest world tour and album release for aiding his recovery, has now managed to regrow his hair.